bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 ### Manage locks on shared resources

-This information applies to artifacts created in Bonita BPM Studio but not those created in the UI Designer.
+This information applies to artifacts created in Bonita Studio but not those created in the UI Designer.

-Bonita BPM Studio automatically locks an artifact (process or shared resource) when you open it for editing.
+Bonita Studio automatically locks an artifact (process or shared resource) when you open it for editing.
 You can also lock an artifact manually.
 If you try to open an artifact that is locked by another user, a popup tells you that the artifact is logged and gives the SVN username of the person who owns the lock.
 You can choose to open the artifact in read-only mode, which means you cannot make any changes.
 It is also possible to unlock a locked artifact and lock it yourself, but this is not generally recommended except as a last resort if the owner of the lock cannot be contacted to release the lock.